People want me to talk about this latest McNab snafu in Philadelphia, and I did.

 As an official, the Agency for International Development stated, rather dead than alive and riotously reproducing.

-And it goes back to an old joke that I love to tell.
+And it goes back to that old joke that I love to tell, God says world to end tomorrow.

 This is a media template.